vishaltak/gitlab-workspaces-proxy/Readme.md

 2. Register an app on your GitLab instance

 Follow the instuctions [here](https://docs.gitlab.com/ee/integration/oauth_provider.html) to register an oauth application.
-Set the redirect Uri to http://hostname:port/auth/callback Make a note of the client id and secret generated
+Set the redirect URI to http://hostname:port/auth/callback Make a note of the client id and secret generated

 3. Set environment variables for secret